nickgronow/kubectl/README.md

 ## Kube configuration

-Make sure to base64-encode your kubeconfig file and putting it in a github secret.
+Make sure to base64-encode your kubeconfig file and put it in a github secret.
 You can get the string by running:

 ```bash
 cat $HOME/.kube/config | base64